Helping you pay for your college education!

 You must successfully complete at least 60% of a full course load each term.
 If you have a documented permanent disability, you must successfully complete at least 40% of a full course load.
 For OSAP purposes, a course load at Fanshawe College is calculated in terms of the number of hours per week (if your full course load is 25 hours/week then a 40% course load would be 10 hours/week).

 - I already got OSAP but I don't want to apply this year.

 You must complete a Continuation of Interest Free Status/ Confirmation of Enrolment (Schedule 2) form, or you'll have to start paying interest on your loan within six months.
-These forms are in the Financial Aid Office, Room E2020 at the London Campus.
+These forms are in the Financial Aid Office.

 - How do I get my OSAP funds?

 Appointments are no longer necessary for you to receive your OSAP funding.

 You no longer have to line up at your school's financial aid office to get your OSAP loan document before each term, and then submit it to the National Student Loan Service Centre (NSLSC).
 The other change you will notice is that once your completed application and Master Student Financial Assistance Agreement (MSFAA) are submitted, funding will be deposited directly into your account once your school confirms your enrolment.
 For your second term funding, we only ask that you update your estimated income on your online OSAP account if it has changed.